ruslan-kurchenko/netty-http-server/README.md

 - `master` - implementation totally based on data base, so we can't get all unique requests via saving all connections to data base, after a little bit time server will start work very slowly.
 But in this case we can get all number of connections correctly, ofc. it's it my implementation, and ofc. it's not best way.
-- `unique-request-dao` - in this case I implemented count number of unique request via [`ConcurrentHashMap`](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentHashMap.html) and now we have more accuracy.
+- `unique-request-dao` - in this case I implemented count number of unique request via [`HashMap`](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentHashMap.html) and one synchronized method, so now we may see correct unique requests counting.
 To do that I changed `ServerConnectionCountHandler` and create new DAO - [`UniqueReqDao`](https://github.com/henko-okdev/netty-http-server/blob/unquie-req-dao/src/main/java/com/henko/server/dao/UniqueReqDao.java) for more flexibility.

 >In folder [`~/screenshots`](https://github.com/henko-okdev/netty-http-server/tree/unquie-req-dao/screenshots)